 My investigation uncovered a total of 17 unsolved Ripper like murders which occurred between 1863- 1894 not only in London but also in Germany and The USA.
 I suggest that the German merchant seaman Carl Feigenbaum could have been responsible for one, some or all of these murders.
 That view has not changed.

-The name Jack the Ripper was believed to have been created by a member of the press by the name of Thomas Bulling.
-During the murders a letter was sent to The Central News Agency Office purporting to be from the killer, it was signed Jack the Ripper.
+The police in 1888 also believed that the name Jack the Ripper was created by a member of the press.
+During the murders a letter which has become known as “The Dear Boss letter” was sent to The Central News Agency Office purporting to be from the killer, it was signed Jack the Ripper.
 The letter was dated September 25th 1888 and was received at the press offices on September 27th 1888.
-Bulling was also believed to have written the “Saucy Jack” postcard also sent to the Central News Agency on October 1st 1888 and also signed Jack the Ripper.
+A “Saucy Jack” postcard was also sent to the Central News Agency on October 1st 1888 and also signed Jack the Ripper.

 From that day on the myth of Jack the Ripper was created, and has to this day has resulted in all of the Whitechapel Murders still being attributed to the same killer.

 The handwriting of a member of the press at the time Frederick Best a reporter for The Star Newspaper was examined in 2009 by an expert who concluded that he was the most likely author of the letter and the postcard.
 In 1931 Best is reported to have admitted to writing the Ripper letters in conjunction with another who he refused to name.

 If the name of Jack the Ripper was removed from the investigation and the longstanding theories that he removed organs from some of the victims at the crime scenes, and he did kill all the victims, what remains?

 The answer is nothing more than a series of similar unsolved murders all of which bear some similarities to each other which had it not been for all of these three factors keeping the Ripper mystery alive for 130 years, they would no doubt have drifted into obscurity many years ago.